 Stall owner preparing our 1st order of the trip – a sashimi platter.
 Patronising the stall “entitled” me to stand at the best spot for a picture.

 Really fresh seafood according to my girls as I don’t really have the stomach for raw seafood.
-There is a “no eating while walking” advisory that was implemented recently to improve visitors’ experience.
+Do be aware there is a “no eating while walking” advisory to improve visitors’ experience.
 Diners can either eat their purchases at the shops interior if available or by the side lanes.

 A Tamagoyaki (layered egg omelette) chef skillfully rolling his masterpieces during cooking.
-These are often prepared in a rectangular pan called a makiyakinabe or tamagoyakiki.
+The rectangular pan used to cook the omelette are called makiyakinabe or tamagoyakiki.

-At the Nishiki Tenmanju Shrine, water-filled basins, called chōzubachi, are used for washing our hands, mouth and finally the handle of the ladle to cleanse ourselves before proceeding to the main Shinto shrine.
+You will notice water-filled basins called chōzubachi at the Nishiki Tenmanju Shrine, which are used for washing hands and mouth to cleanse ourselves before entering the main Shinto shrine.

-Located at the east end of Nishiki Market, Tenmangu Shrine is dedicated to the Shinto god of learning.
-The overhead lamps make a photogenic spot.
+The Tenmangu Shrine with the photogenic overhead lanterns is located at the east end of Nishiki Market and dedicated to the Shinto god of learning.

 Ichiran – Solo-dining concept.